 baking, remove tapes from the oven and allow them to cool to the control room environment for 24 hours prior to working with the tapes.
 This allows the tapes to cool, relieves pack stresses, gives the binders time to re-adhere to the base film, and allows residual lubricants deep in the layers of the tape to exude to the surface to make the tapes playable.

 Time: 2 - 8 hours, depending on tape thickness.

 Temperature: 130 degrees F, +/- 5 degrees, 10% humidity +/- 5%

-After the heating cycle, let tape stand overnight to cool and stabilize.
-The tape should be good for a month or more.
+After heating cycle, let stand overnight to cool and stabilize.
+Should be good for a month or more.